(last updated 16 February 2021)

 Edward and Fanny Shepherd nee Chaffe and their family emigrated to Australia in 1852.
-They came on the sailing ship the STEBONHEATH which left the port of Plymouth on 7 October 1852 and arrived at Geelong on 18 January 1853.
-The ship's record shows that Edward (pictured below) and Fanny had come 'of their own account', that Edward was then a 38 year-old agricultural labourer and Fanny was 39.
+They came on the sailing ship STEBONHEATH which had left Gravesend on 25 September 1852 and arrived at Plymouth on the 30th.
+On 7 October 1852 it set sail for Australia and arrived at Geelong on 18 January the following year, Mastered by John Sergeant with James Kilgour as Surgeon Superintendent, the STEBONHEATH carried six cabin passengers and 364 immigrants.
+Its cargo included six cases of pianos, 30 barrels of raisins and 30,000 pounds in coins for the Union Bank.
+The ship's record of passengers shows that Edward (pictured below) and Fanny had come 'of their own account', that Edward was then a 38 year-old agricultural labourer and Fanny was 39.
 Both they and their two eldest daughters, Mary (17) and Anne (15), could read and write.
 Their four other children - Edward (12), John (10), William (8) and Robert (5) - could only read.
 All were said to be of the Anglican faith.

 On arrival the family immediately travelled from Geelong by bullock wagon to the Sutherland (later Rich Avon) Station on the Richardson River near Cope Cope in central Victoria.
 According to Victorian Heritage, the property had been first settled, in 1844, by James Horsfall and was taken up by Robert Sutherland four years later.
 Not long after the Shepherds arrived at the station, Sutherland sold it to Archibald and Ronald McLachlan who named it Rich Avon (due to its proximity to the Avon and Richardson Rivers).
 They later subdivided the property into separate eastern and western runs, the latter eventually being taken up by the Geelong wool merchant Thomas Guthrie.